-Though there were differences in the size distribution between sampling and nebulization, and chemical analysis was not available for this work, samples appeared to be stable over the course of 2-4 weeks.
+- 480 Though there were differences in the size distribution between sampling and nebulization, and chemical analysis was not available for this work, samples appeared to be stable over the course of 2-4 weeks.
 A systematic study is planned to determine the suitability of this sampling technique for storing soot samples.
 A direct comparison of cooled and diluted soot with suspended and re-aerosolized soot, examined as a function of wavelength and particle size, would be required.
 Efforts are currently underway in our laboratory to perform such a study.
-It is not currently known if the optical properties of size-selected particles are altered by this sampling process.
+It is not currently - 485 known if the optical properties of size-selected particles are altered by this sampling process.
 Changes in mixing state and particle morphology are possible, and not currently constrained in this work.
 It is not presently known if the optical properties of size-selected particles are altered by this sampling process, and changes in mixing state and particle morphology are possible.
-While previous work suggested the effect of large multiply charged particles was
+The effect of large, multiply charged particles is not likely significant in for particle diameters ≥200 nm, which was a restriction followed in this work.